 Will an Appraisal by a Related Party Cause an IRS Audit?

-My parents had a gift tax appraisal for a farm in 2013 it was done by the brother-in-law of one of the donees.
-I read that the appraiser should not be the donor or the donee of the property or a member of the family of the donor or donee, or any person employed by the donor, the donee, or a member of the family of either.
+My parents had a gift tax appraisal for a farm in 2013.
+It was done by the brother-in-law of one of the donees.
+I read that the appraiser should not be the donor or the donee of the property, or a member of the family of the donor or donee, or any person employed by the donor, the donee, or a member of the family of either.
 I’m worried that this exposes the gift tax to an IRS audit.
-I’m not a lawyer but I have asked a lawyer who says not to worry about since the chances of an audit are slim to none.
+I’m not a lawyer but I have asked a lawyer who says not to worry about it, since the chances of an audit are slim to none.

-Finally, back in 2013 the federal gift tax exemption was $5.25 million, $10.5 million for a couple.
-If the farm value exceeded skirted these limits, you really need to get advice from a qualified and experienced tax attorney, not from the internet.
+Finally, back in 2013, the federal gift tax exemption was $5.25 million for an individual, $10.5 million for a couple.
+If you believe the farm value exceeded these limits, you really need to get advice from a qualified and experienced tax attorney, not from the internet.
 No matter how accurate we try to be, we can’t replace a professional “on the ground” who knows all the facts in the case.